nanosoftonline/clean-flutter/README.md

 The whole process of TDD can be broken down into these steps:

 * Write test code, but it doesn’t compile (of course).
-The file does not exist.
-* Write a line or two of production code that makes the test compile.
+* Write a lines of production code that makes the test compile.
 * Write more lines test code that compiles but fails an assertion.
 * Write more lines of production code that pass the assertion.